 I’m more satisfied with a drink on top of the tallest Supertree in the Gardens by the Bay, where the lights of the trees are more to my liking.
 And that’s to say nothing of the lights from the top of the Marina Bay Sands, where I end my evening with a night view of that magical infinity-pool skyline.

 And with my last look, my 3 days in Singapore come full-circle.
 It’s hard to believe how much the city has changed in the five years since I was last here, but some of my favorite things about it are the ones that have popped up since my last trip.
 Which makes me excited to come back again in the future and see all the new things there are to love.

 If you visit, you can read more in Lonely Planet Pocket Singapore.
-If you’re in the UK, get it here.
-If you’re in the US, get it here.
+You can get it here.

 Have you been to Singapore?
 What were the highlights of your trip?

 Some of the links in this blog post are affiliate links.
 At no cost to you, I earn a small commission when you click on them and make a purchase.
 It doesn’t affect the way you shop, and it’s a great way to support the A Lady in London blog.